Johannes-Andersen/partall/README.md

 - This filter list should block all elements that are considered annoying.
 - Examples include; anti-adblock, cookie notices, third-party widgets, in-page pop-ups, email subscription forms, banners with special offers, and aggressively placed social media widgets.

-#### **Norwegian – All**

-- This filter list is a combination of all the other lists.

-The list is automatically generated from the other lists, so it should include all the rules from the other lists.
-So don't use this list if you are using the other lists.

 ## Contributing